 Neoclassical “rules” and Romantic liberalism

 The neoclassical period was known for its attachment to a sense of rules, to decorum and propriety and, in particular, a rigid, slavish attachment to the “rules” elaborated by Aristotle in The Poetics.
-Empiricism and scientific development gave the neoclassicists a notion that underlying existence there were rules and laws that could be applied to all all things, the individual and society as well as the natural world.
-In contrast the Romantics celebrated the individual who broke free of the rules of social propriety and convention.
+Empiricism and scientific development gave the neoclassicists a notion that underlying existence there were rules and laws that could be applied to all things, the individual and society as well as the natural world.
+In contrast, the Romantics celebrated the individual who broke free of the rules of social propriety and convention.

 The individual versus societyThe neoclassicists valued the individual as a reflection of his society, as a model of good behaviour according to social conventions.
 The Romantic is profoundly focused on the individual as an individual, in particular the self, the "I" of the poem.

-Romanticism and RealismRomanticism was ultimately displaced by Realism in the late 19th and early 20th century.
+Romanticism and RealismRomanticism was ultimately displaced by Realism in the late 19th and early 20th centuries.
 In many ways, however, Romanticism still tends to dominate or at least affect how most people view literature.
 Both Modernism and Postmodernism continue the antithesis to Realism and show the lingering influence of Romanticism.

 see also: http://www.thesourgrapevine.com/2014/02/how-to-make-love-to-logophile.html